For busy college students getting back in the swing of school, sleep is often not a top priority, but there are several good reasons to make it one.

 It Helps You Feel Better

 The average university student gets around six to six and a half hours of sleep according to surveys, which is simply not enough for your brain and body to perform optimally.
-Working on getting restful sleep, having better hygiene and minimizing common sleep stealers can help you increase the amount of rest you get.
+How can you set the stage for better sleep while attending school?
+Working on getting restful sleep, having better sleep hygiene and minimizing common sleep stealers can help you increase the amount of rest you get.

 Aim for Consistency